 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving alemtuzumab injection.

-- do not have any vaccinations during or shortly after your treatment with alemtuzumab injection without talking to your doctor.
+- do not have any live vaccinations during or shortly after your treatment with alemtuzumab injection without talking to your doctor.
 Women receiving alemtuzumab injection while pregnant should talk to their pediatrician as their infant may not be able to receive live vaccines for a certain period of time.

 What SPECIAL DIETARY instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.

 Alemtuzumab injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - stomach pain

 - uncontrollable shaking of a part of the body